Fittipaldih/Colision-De-Vehiculos-Java/README.md

 ## Made with Java 1.8 and JUnit 4 - First Java TDD Project<br>
 It is a simple project, with the purpose of carrying out practices in Java and implementing the TDD methodology for the first time.
 What is TDD? <br>
 It is a development methodology whose objective is to first create the tests and then write the software.
-Its acronym in English is: Test Driven Development and in Spanish it means: Test Driven Development.<br>
+Its acronym in English is: Test Driven Development.<br>
 It is desired to develop monitoring software, which serves to detect collisions between vehicles that circulate in a certain area.
 Knowing that there are different types of vehicles (means of transport), you want to constantly know the location (coordinates) of each one, in order to evaluate if a collision occurs (the coordinates of two vehicles are the same).
 For this, it is requested to develop the "updateCoordinates" method, which, in the event of a collision, must generate a "CollitionException" exception.